Alexi-Micinski/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/106785377/179427014-8ade879b-ecec-4edc-8b6c-98673714d5fd.png)

-There is a possible inverse correlation between percentage successful and percentage failed outcomes based on goals.
-However, no statistics were run to confirm this.
-When percentage successful is high, percentage failed is low and vise versa.
 The most successful outcomes based on goal amount, or highest percentage successful, is for goals below 4,999 and between 35,000 and 44,999 dollars.

 ### Challenges and Difficulties Encountered